vvv-school/tutorial_event-driven-flow/README.md

 # Tutorial on Handling Event Driven Data Stream -- Optical Flow
-This tutorial introduces the basic components for handling event-driven data stream.
-We will use an example application, the **event-driven optical flow**, to learn the dedicated data structures and functions in the event-driven library and the basic components required to create an event-driven module.
+This tutorial introduces additional functionalities of the event-driven library.
+We will use an example application, the **event-driven optical flow**.

 # Requirements:
-Your current setup comprises YARP, iCub (some of the event-driven modules require iCub) and iCubContrib (for easy install of the executables).
-In addition you need the **robotology-playground/event-driven**(https://github.com/robotology-playground/event-driven.git) library.

-### Note:
-The event-driven code is already installed in your virtual machine (alternatively, you should have followed the installing instructions in the vvv [wiki](https://github.com/vvv-school/vvv-school.github.io/blob/master/instructions/how-to-prepare-your-system.md#install-event-driven)), however, as there have been few updates, you need to `git pull`.
+By now you should know the basics of event-driven library (from [tutorial_event-driven-handling]() )

 # The event-driven library